icplana/moviesAPIAssembler/README.md

 In branch MVCWithMongoose you find will find the connection with MongoDB by Atlas using prisma

 In branch MVCWithMongoose you find will find the connection with sql by Neon tech using prisma

+To switch between branches I recommend to download the full repository (all branches) and to use the command "git checkout <branchName>"